 A Drug Deadlier Than Heroin and Other Opioids

 Fentanyl is one of the deadliest and most popular opioids around.
-It’s a derivative of opium, or the poppy plant.
-Fentanyl attaches to the same opioid receptors in the brain, as morphine and heroin.
+It’s a derivative of opium or the poppy plant.
+Fentanyl attaches to the same opioid receptors in the brain, like morphine and heroin.
 Once it attaches to these receptors, it will flood the brain with dopamine.
 This influx of dopamine is what causes the intense euphoric feelings and relaxation often associated with the drug.

 Due to the strength of fentanyl, it is usually only prescribed in palliative care situations.
 This prescription opioid is used to treat moderate to severe pain.
 It can be administered through various methods.
 Some doctors administer the drug intravenously as an anesthetic.
 Others administer the drug as a patch, a lozenge, a film that dissolves in the mouth or as a nasal spray.